JAMPANIKOMAL/Password-Strength-Checker/README.md

 ## ✨ Features

-- **Non-Real-time Feedback:** Enter your password and click "Check Password" for analysis.
+- Enter your password and click "Check Password" for analysis.
 - **Animated Rule Display:** Rules are checked and shown one by one with smooth animation; the strength bar updates progressively.
 - **Customizable Rules:** Set requirements for:
     - Minimum length